nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-compound-documents.md

 #### Compound Document Versioning Policy:

-1. By default, when a compound document is upload, the parent compound document will get MAJOR version bump (i.e., parent’s version will be 1.0 initially) and children will get MINOR version bump (i.e., all children’s version will be 0.1 initially).
+1. By default, when a compound document is uploaded, the parent compound document will get MAJOR version bump (i.e., parent document’s version will be 1.0 initially) and children documents will get MINOR version bump (i.e., all children’s version will be 0.1 initially).

-2. If you make any changes in a child, a "+" is displayed after the version number to make this apparent (e.g., 0.1+).
-Once a version has been created on child (e.g., child’s new version will be 0.2 or 1.1 depending on minor or major version creation respectively), the parent’s version will be shown with “+” which indicates some changes has been made.
+2. If you make any changes in a child document, a "+" is displayed after the version number to make this apparent (e.g., 0.1+).
+Once a version has been created on a child document (for example, child document’s new version will be 0.2 or 1.1 depending on minor or major version creation, respectively), the parent document’s version will be shown with “+” which indicates some changes were made.
   a.
-You can use compare version button to check the details of changed child.
+You can use compare version button to check the details of the changed child document.
   b.
-In such case, you can create a major/minor version on parent based on the changes in child.
+In such case, you can create a major/minor version on parent document based on the changes in the child document.

-3. Creating a version in parent compound document will not affect the children’s versions.
+3. Creating a version in parent compound document will not affect the children documents’ versions.

-4. Upon restoring the parent version to any previous version, all children will get restored back to their versions associated with parent’s changed version.
-The restoration of children will happen as:
+4. Upon restoring the parent version to any previous version, all children documents will get restored back to their versions associated with parent document’s changed version.
+The restoration of children documents will happen as:
   a.
-If nuxeo.compound.document.strict.version.restore.enabled=true, then all out of scoped versions of child will get deleted and the current version will be set to the version associated with parent’s changed version.
+If the setting `nuxeo.compound.document.strict.version.restore.enabled=true`, then all out of scoped versions of child document will get deleted and the current version will be set to the version associated with parent’s changed version.
   b.
-If nuxeo.compound.document.strict.version.restore.enabled=false, then all out of scoped versions of child will not get deleted but the current version will be set to the version associated with parent’s changed version.
+If the setting `nuxeo.compound.document.strict.version.restore.enabled=false`, then all out of scoped versions of child document will not get deleted, but the current version will be set to the version associated with parent’s changed version.